AvaloniaUI/avalonia-docs/docs/get-started/set-up-an-editor.md

 ## JetBrains Rider

-The [JetBrains Rider](https://www.jetbrains.com/rider/) IDE has built-in support for Avalonia XAML [starting in 2020.3](https://www.jetbrains.com/rider/whatsnew/2020-3/#version-2020-3-avalonia-support) including first-class support for Avalonia-specific XAML features and custom code inspections.
+The [JetBrains Rider](https://www.jetbrains.com/rider/) IDE has built-in support for Avalonia XAML starting in 2020.3 including first-class support for Avalonia-specific XAML features and custom code inspections.

-See the [JetBrains Rider 2020.3 release announcement](https://www.jetbrains.com/rider/whatsnew/2020-3/#version-2020-3-avalonia-support) for more information.

 Rider does not yet provide a visual designer, but this is in development.
 See [the GitHub project](https://github.com/ForNeVeR/AvaloniaRider) for more information and instructions on how to install.